jz7544772/Coding-Test/Answers to technical questions.md

 ### Question 2
 One of the most useful features what was added to Javascript (ES6) is the lambda expression.
 The lambda expression is usually used in place of callback functions.
-The benefit is to give developers a conisitent understanding of the 'this' keyword in Javascript.
+The benefit is to give developers a consistent understanding of the 'this' keyword in Javascript.

 Code Example:
 ```javascript